-The term 'cheque' in this guideline shall have the same meaning as given in Section 6 of Negotiable Instruments Act, 1881\ and includes all types of clearing instruments including cheques, drafts, pay orders, 'at par' instruments, etc. Suitable provisions have been made in the Negotiable Instruments (Amendment & Miscellaneous Provisions) Act, 2002 and also The Information Technology Act, 2000 for recognition of images as valid instrument for payment by the drawee banks.
+The term "cheque" in this guideline shall have the same meaning as given in Section 6 of amended NI Act, 1881 and include all types of clearing instruments including cheques, drafts, pay orders, "at par" instruments, etc. Suitable provisions have been made in the Negotiable Instruments (Amendment & Miscellaneous Provisions) Act, 2002 and also The Information Technology Act, 2000 for recognition of images as valid instrument for payment by the drawee banks.

-(\ a "cheque" is a bill of exchange drawn on a specified banker and not expressed to be payable otherwise than on demand and it includes the electronic image of a truncated cheque and a cheque in electronic form).
+(a "cheque" is a bill of exchange drawn on a specified banker and not expressed to be payable otherwise than on demand and it includes the electronic image of a truncated cheque and a cheque in electronic form).

-1.9 These guidelines deal mainly with the operations of image based cheque processing and have to be read with and subject to the Uniform Regulations and Rules for Bankers' Clearing Houses.
-These guidelines also include Dispute Resolution Mechanism of BCHND as per RBI Circular dated September 24, 2010 (ref no. RBI/2010-2011/213 DPSS.CO.CHD.No.
-654 / 03.01.03 / 2010-2011) and Settlement and Default Handling Procedures of BCHND as per RBI Circular dated September 29, 2010 (ref No. RBI/2010-2010-2011/218 DPSS.CO.CHD.No.695/ 03.01.03 / 2010-2011).

-1.10 RBI's directives on Standardisation and Enhancement of Security Features in Cheque Forms known as CTS-2010 as per RBI Circular dated February 22, 2010 (ref no. RBI/2009-2010/323 DPSS.CO.CHD.No.1832/04.07.05/2009-10) and June 22, 2010 (ref no. RBI/2009-2010/503 DPSS.CO.CHD.No.
-2806 / 04.07.05/ 2009-10) have also been covered under these procedural guidelines along with NPCI's guidance note on implementation of CTS-2010 dated September 21, 2010 (ref no. NPCI/CTS/2010-11/1304).
+- 1.9 These guidelines deal mainly with the operations of image based cheque processing and have to be read with and subject to the Uniform Regulations and Rules for Bankers" Clearing Houses.
+These guidelines also include Dispute Resolution Mechanism as per RBI Circular dated 24th September 2010 (ref no. RBI/2010- 2011/213 DPSS.CO.CHD.No.
+654 / 03.01.03 / 2010-2011) and Settlement and Default Handling Procedures as per RBI Circular dated 29th September 2010 (ref No. RBI/2010-2011/218 DPSS.CO.CHD.No.695 / 03.01.03 / 2010-2011) and other RBI circulars issued from time to time.
+The circulars covering guidelines on Dispute Resolution Mechanism and Settlement and Default Handling Procedures are listed in the Annex VI and VII respectively. - 1.10 RBI's directives on Standardisation and Enhancement of Security Features in Cheque Forms known as CTS-2010 as per RBI Circular dated 22nd February 2010 (ref no. RBI/2009-2010/323 DPSS.CO.CHD.No.1832/04.07.05/2009-10) and 22nd June 2010 (ref no. RBI/2009-2010/503 DPSS.CO.CHD.No.2806/04.07.05/2009-10) have also been covered under these procedural guidelines along with NPCI's guidance note on implementation of CTS-2010 dated 21st September 2010 (ref no. NPCI/CTS/2010-11/1304).

-1.11 Audit of CTS-related infrastructure
+1.11 Audit by NPCI

-It is obligatory for all BCHND member banks to strictly follow the CTS Procedural Guidelines.
-RBI/NPCI reserves the right to conduct audit of the CTS-related infrastructure of a member bank (including Hardware, Software & networking equipment), carried out either by them or through any other entity authorised by RBI.
+It is obligatory for all WG-BCH member banks to strictly follow the CTS Procedural Guidelines.
+RBI / NPCI reserves the right to conduct audit of the CTS-related infrastructure of a member bank (including Hardware, Software & networking equipment), carried out either by them or through any other entity.
 Each member bank should conduct annual internal audits of itself (or of outsourced agents) in order to comply with the CTS Procedural Guidelines and submit a report to NPCI which would be shared with RBI.

-1.12 The role of NPCI is to operationalise the Grid-based CTS at New Delhi.
-NPCI will act as a Clearing House / Cheque Processing Centre (CPC).
-Management of Clearing House will remain with the President of the Clearing House and RBI (or any bank identified by RBI) will continue to be the President of the Clearing House.
+- 1.12 NPCI's role is to operationalise the Grid-based CTS at Mumbai.
+NPCI will act as a Cheque Processing Centre (CPC).
+Management of Clearing House will remain with the President of Clearing House.
+RBI (or any bank identified by RBI) will continue to be the president of the Clearing House.
 The President and the Clearing House will continue to retain their roles and responsibilities as provided for in the URRBCH.
-Settlement related activity will be undertaken by RBI only.
-NPCI will be submitting session-wise settlement files to RBI in a specified format as required by RBI.

-1.13 It is understood and accepted by all members of the Clearing House that the bank / entity conducting the Clearing House operations, in the conduct and settlement of clearing, shall incur no other liability or responsibility than that falling upon other member banks.
+Settlement related activity will be undertaken by Reserve Bank of India only.
+NPCI will be submitting sessionwise settlement files to RBI in a specified format as suggested by RBI. - 1.13 It is understood and accepted by all members of the Clearing House that the bank / entity conducting the Clearing House operations, in the conduct and settlement of clearing, shall incur no other liability or responsibility than that falling upon other member banks.

-CHAPTER II
+Chapter II